What’s Hot And What’s Not In The 2019 Lexus Lineup

 01. 2019 RC

 The premium compact coupe has been available since MY 2015, but its sales have almost halved since then.
-It’s evident the Japanese have to do something, and that’s exactly what they’re preparing.
-The new Lexus RC will benefit from a mid-cycle facelift that should sharpen up its already sharp styling.
-Most of the emphasis will be put on the performance RC F models, which sport more advanced Brembo disks, a torque-vectoring differential, and front and rear coil-spring independent suspension, among other upgrades.
-To celebrate the tenth anniversary of the F sport program, the Japanese will also offer a special edition RC F model limited to 240 units.
+It’s evident the Japanese had to do something, and that’s exactly what they’ve done.
+The new Lexus RC benefits from a mid-cycle facelift that’s sharpened up its already sharp styling.
+Most of the emphasis was be put on the performance RC F models, which sport more advanced Brembo disks, a torque-vectoring differential, and front and rear coil-spring independent suspension, among other upgrades.
+To celebrate the tenth anniversary of the F sport program, the Japanese have also offered a special edition RC F model limited to 240 units.
 If you wonder why 240, that’s the exact number of U.S. Lexus dealers.
+Other than that, every single Lexus RC for MY 2019 gets a retuned suspension with new dampers and tires.
+As for the interior, very little has changed, but it’s worth noting the Apple CarPlay is now standard.

-The Lexus RC F will draw power from a 5.0L V8 mill capable of producing 467 horsepower which will be routed to the rear wheels via an 8-speed automatic transmission.
+The Lexus RC F draws power from a 5.0L V8 mill capable of producing 467 horsepower which are routed to the rear wheels via an 8-speed automatic gearbox.
 Unlike the RC F, the conventional Lexus RC lineup offers a choice between 3 engines.
 The rear-wheel-drive RC 300’s 2.0L turbocharged 4-cylinder yields 241 horsepower, the all-wheel-drive RC 300’s 3.5L V6 makes 260 horsepower, and the RC 350’s corresponding V6 unit produces 311 horsepower.
 Although all models come with mandatory automatics, the rear-wheel drive units benefit from a more contemporary 8-speed unit.
 All-wheel drive models, on the other hand, make do with 6-speed autos.
+Prices start from just north of $42,000 for the RC300 which is a slight increase over previous years.
+The same goes for the remainder of the RC range.

 What’s Not In the New 2019 Lineup